Bombsight: Tachometric bombsights

-One solution to this later problem had already been used for some time, the use of some sort of gimbal system to keep the bombsight pointed roughly downward during maneuvering or being blown around by wind gusts.
+One solution was to stabilize the bombsight independent of the aircraft.
+The use of a gimbal system to keep the bombsight pointed roughly downward during maneuvering or compensating for windage had been pursued for some time.
 Experiments as early as the 1920s had demonstrated that this could roughly double the accuracy of bombing.
-The US carried out an active program in this area, including Estoppey sights mounted to weighted gimbals and Sperry Gyroscope's experiments with US versions of the CSBS mounted to what would today be called an inertial platform.
+The US carried out an active program in this area, including Estoppey sights mounted to weighted gimbals and Sperry Gyroscope's experiments with US versions of the CSBS mounted to a gyroscopically-stabilized inertial platform.
 These same developments led to the introduction of the first useful autopilots, which could be used to directly dial in the required path and have the aircraft fly to that heading with no further input.
 A variety of bombing systems using one or both of these systems were considered throughout the 1920s and 30s.